How To Make Decisions And Stop Being Indecisive

 2. Learn To Trust Yourself

-Pushing past a life of indecisiveness isn’t just about trusting your emotions.
+Pushing past life of indecisiveness isn’t just about trusting your emotions.
 It’s also about finding your unique strengths and then figuring out how you can use those to help the decision-making process.

 If you’re like most people who struggle with indecision, you might find it hard to inventory your strengths.
 After all, indecisiveness often comes with generally low self-esteem or wider insecurities.